mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Ultimately, deciding when centralization is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.

-## How Standards Relate to Centralization {#kinds}

-A function might become centralized in a variety of ways.
-The subsections below describe some contributors to and expressions of centralization in Internet functions.

-### Proprietary Centralization {#direct}

-Creating of a protocol or application with a fixed role for a specific party is the most obvious expression of centralization.
-Many messaging, videoconferencing, chat, social networking, and similar applications currently operate in this fashion.

-Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} compared to decentralized alternatives.
-However, their centralization is absolute -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

-Completely proprietary protocols and applications have no connection to the standards process; they are best characterized as being built "on top of" the Internet.
-The Internet architecture and associated standards do not place constraints upon them beyond those imposed by the underlying protocols (e.g., TCP, IP, HTTP).

-### Inherited Centralization {#network}

-Most Internet protocols and applications depend on other, "lower-layer" functions and their implementations.
-The features, deployment, and operation of these dependencies can surface centralization into functions and applications built "on top" of them.

-For example, centralization can be introduced to application-layer protocols by the network functions they depend upon; because the application requires a network to function, a degree of power over communication is available to the network provider.
-They might block access to, slow down, or change the content of a specific service for financial, political, operational, or criminal reasons, thereby creating a disincentive (or even removing the ability) to use them.
-By selectively hindering the use of some services but not others, network interventions can be composed to create pressure to use those other services -- intentionally or not.

-Likewise, having only a single implementation of a protocol is a form of inherited centralization, because applications that use it are vulnerable to the control it has over their operation.
-Even Open Source projects can exhibit this if there are factors that make forking difficult (for example, the cost of maintaining that fork).

-Inherited centralization surfaces when viable alternatives to a dependency is not available.
-It is often present when switching costs restrict choices, but can also be created by legal mandates and incentives that restrict the options for a function (such as Internet access), its provision, or the range of implementations available.

-Some instances of inherited centralization can be mitigated by enforcing layer boundaries using techniques like encryption.
-When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
-Although those lower-layer parties might still prevent communication, encryption also makes it more difficult to discriminate a target from other users' traffic.

-Note that the prohibitive effect of encryption on inherited centralization is most pronounced when most (if not all) traffic is encrypted.
-See also {{?RFC7258}}.

-### Platform Centralization {#platform}

-The complement to inherited centralization is platform centralization -- where a function does not directly define a central role, but could facilitate centralization in the applications it supports.

-For example, HTTP {{HTTP}} is not generally considered a centralized protocol; interoperable servers are easy to instantiate, and multiple clients are available.
-It can be used without central coordination beyond that provided by DNS, as discussed above.
-However, applications built on top of HTTP (as well as the rest of the “Web Platform”) often exhibit centralization (for example, social networking).
-HTTP is therefore an example of platform centralization -- while the protocol itself is not centralized, it facilitates the creation of centralized services and applications.

-Platform centralization is difficult to prevent in protocol design, because most protocols allow considerable flexibility in how they are used, to promote permissionless innovation.

-### Practical Centralization {#indirect}

-Even when a function is designed to avoid or mitigate centralization, it can (and often does) become centralized in practice when factors not under the control of its designers influence the function's implementation or deployment.

-Those external factors might be economic, legal, social, or even cognitive.

-Practical centralization is often associated with the network effects that are so often seen on the Internet.
-While there may be legitimate qualitative reasons for some nodes being favoured over others, friction against using an alternative prevents switching and means that benefits are accrued to services rather than users.
-If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization is indicated.

-Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to have less centralization even when users continue to favor large providers, because ease of switching creates implicit competitive pressure upon them.

-For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
-While there has been some competition in social networking, the coordination required to move to a new service effectively locks users into the incumbents.

-Practical centralization is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

 # Decentralization {#decentralization}

 While the term "decentralization" has a long history of use in economics, politics, religion, and international development, Baran gave one of the first definitions relevant to computer networking, as a condition when "complete reliance upon a single point is not always required." {{RAND}}